platformsh/platformsh-docs/docs/src/guides/drupal9/solr.md

 It will override the environment-specific parts of the configuration object with the correct values to connect to the Platform.sh Solr instance.

 {{< note >}}
-If you do not already have the Platform.sh Config Reader library installed and referenced at the top of the file, you need to install it with `composer require platformsh/config-reader` and then add the following code before the block below:
+If you don't already have the Platform.sh Config Reader library installed and referenced at the top of the file, you need to install it with `composer require platformsh/config-reader` and then add the following code before the block below:

 ```php
 <?php